-- 4. Use the Stabilize Clip workspace to preview and adjust stabilization settings for the selected clip: - a.
-Set the Mark In/Out points to indicate the portion of the clip you want to scan.
-For more information, see "Marking in and out points for playback" on page 93.

-b.
-Choose a Stabilization mode setting:

-• Select the Auto button in the Inspector to adjust stabilization automatically.
+- 4. Use the Correct clip workspace to preview and adjust stabilization settings for the selected clip: - a.
+Set the Mark In/Out points to indicate the portion of the clip you want to correct.
+For more information, see "Marking in and out points for playback" on page 96. - b.
+Choose a Stabilization mode setting: - ° Select the Auto button in the Inspector to adjust stabilization automatically.